akhtarja/javed-blog/src/pages/blog/1/index.md

 If the folder doesn't contain this file, you'll get switched to the default Node version.

 The main disadvantage to this approach is that you need Zsh for this to work.
-Maybe this will encourage you to switch though.
+Maybe this will be the encouragement you need to finally make the switch.